 Cumbria Medical Services have formed a new partnership with Queen Elizabeth Hospital, Gateshead called ‘The Cumbria Hand Service’.

 It is led by consultant colleagues, Mr John Harrison and Mr Jagannath Chakravarthy who are both dedicated hand and upper limb surgeons at the Queen Elizabeth Hospital in Gateshead.
 John has been Dr White’s orthopaedic mentor for the last 3 years.

-The service can be found on Choose and Book.
+The service can be found on the E-Referral Service (e-RS)